rancher-sandbox/rancher-desktop/docs/development/obs.md

 A **package** is also configured on a project.
 Conceptually, OBS packages are different from packages in other contexts.
-In OBS, a package represents a set of files that goes into a build, such as source files and any package metadata files (such as rpm `.spec` files).
+In OBS, a package represents a set of files that go into a build, such as source files and any package metadata files (such as rpm `.spec` files).
 Also, from the perspective of the user's package manager, an OBS package represents exactly one version of the package.
 So if you want to provide multiple versions of the package in each